Time & Society

 Time & Society is a peer-reviewed academic journal that publishes papers across a range of disciplines including sociology, anthropology, geography, history, and psychology.
-The current editors-in-chief are Michelle Bastian (University of Edinburgh) and Helge Jordheim (University of Oslo), and.
+The current editor-in-chief is Justin T. Clark (Cornell University).
 It was established in 1992, with its founding editor being Barbara Adam.
 It is published by SAGE Publications.

 Abstracting and indexing

 Time & Society is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2021 impact factor is 1.891.